Treating chronic myeloid leukaemia (CML) with TKIs

 If you have severe side effects, your doctor may ask you to stop taking the drug for a few days.
 After a short break, you may be able to start taking it again without having the same problems.
 Sometimes, people need to stop treatment with the TKI they are taking because their side effects are too severe.
 If this happens, you will usually be offered a different TKI drug.

-Sometimes a new side effect can develop many months after you started treatment.
-Always tell your doctor if you notice any new side effects, or if your side effects get worse.
+Sometimes a new side effect can develop many months after starting treatment.
+Always tell your doctor if you notice any new symptoms or your side effects get worse.
+Your symptoms may not be related to CML or your treatment, but you should always check with your doctor.

 Each TKI has slightly different side effects, so it is best to read specific information about the drug you are having.

-Because TKIs are a newer type of drug, there is limited information available about becoming pregnant or getting someone pregnant while taking TKIs.
-But TKIs are not thought to affect your fertility (your ability to become pregnant or make someone pregnant).
+Because TKIs are a newer type of drug, there is limited information about becoming pregnant or getting someone pregnant while taking them.
+But TKIs are not thought to affect your ability to become pregnant or make someone pregnant.
+This is called your fertility.

-If you may want to have children in the future, talk to your doctor about this as early as possible – before starting treatment if you can.
+If you might want children in the future, talk to your doctor about this as early as possible.
+If you can, talk about it before starting treatment.
 They may refer you to a specialist CML unit or fertility expert.
 They can talk to you about the possible options for planning your treatment.

 Taking a TKI during pregnancy increases the risk of harm to a developing baby.
 Because of this, you are strongly advised to use contraception while being treated with a TKI.